 Who Should Get Genetic Testing?

 As a cancer survivor, it’s only natural to wonder if your diagnosis puts your family members at an increased risk of developing cancer.
 You may assume that the best way to address this question is to encourage your blood relatives to pursue genetic testing as soon as possible.
 “After all,” you may reason, “Knowledge is power!”
-That may be true, but you may be surprised to learn that genetic testing is only helpful in predicting cancer in a small percentage of individuals.
+That may be true, but you may be surprised to learn that genetic testing for cancer is only helpful in predicting cancer in a small percentage of individuals.

 Lifestyle Trumps Genetics When It Comes to Cancer Risk